-In the interest of public safety and to prevent the intrusion of motor vehicles into areas designated for pedestrians and equipment (e.g. tables, tents, chairs, vendors, etc.), the Metropolitan Police Department requires that all event organizers completely barricade roadways with barriers capable of stopping an oncoming vehicle (e.g., Type III water-filled traffic barriers).
+encroach upon, occupy, or traverse any area within the jurisdiction of the federal or local governments, organizers completely barricade roadways with barriers capable of stopping an oncoming vehicle (e.g., Type III water-filled traffic barriers).
 The event organizer is fully responsible for the renting, insuring, transportation, installation, and removal of the barriers.
 The barriers are to be positioned in such a manner as directed by the Metropolitan Police Department and in compliance with District of Columbia Fire and EMS Department's requirements for an emergency access lane for emergency response and rescue vehicles.
 Should a special event be required to have Type III traffic barriers for street closures, and the organizer fails to supply those barriers, the Metropolitan Police Department will not implement any street closures for that special event irrespective of any permits being issued for that special event.
 Further, the special event will not be allowed to take place on the street surface.